-We estimate that the net proceeds from the sale of 7,000,000 shares of our Class B common stock in this offering will be approximately \$135.4 million, after deducting the estimated underwriting discounts of approximately \$7.2 million and estimated offering expenses of approximately \$900,000.
-If the underwriters exercise the over-allotment option in full, we estimate that the net proceeds will be approximately \$155.8 million.
-Concurrently with this offering, we are offering 200,000 shares of our % convertible exchangeable preferred stock.
-We estimate that the net proceeds from the preferred stock offering will be approximately \$48.3 million, after deducting the estimated underwriting discounts and commissions of approximately \$1.8 million.
-If the underwriters exercise the over-allotment option in full, we estimate that the net proceeds from the preferred stock offering will be approximately \$55.5 million.
-The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus but is not contingent upon the closing of the concurrent preferred stock offering.
-In the event we elect not to consummate the preferred stock offering, we will increase the size of the Class B common stock offering accordingly.
+We estimate that the net proceeds from the sale of the shares of our Class B common stock in this offering will be approximately \$ , after deducting the estimated underwriting discounts of approximately \$ .
+If the underwriters exercise the over-allotment option in full, we estimate and estimated offering expenses of approximately \$ that the net proceeds will be approximately \$ .
+Concurrently with this offering, we are offering shares of our % convertible exchangeable preferred stock.
+We estimate that the net proceeds from the preferred stock offering will be approximately \$ , after deducting the estimated underwriting discounts and commissions of approximately \$ .
+If the underwriters exercise the over-allotment option in full, we estimate that the net proceeds from the preferred stock offering estimated offering expenses of approximately \$ will be approximately \$ .
+The closing of this offering is subject to the concurrent closing of the Name Development asset acquisition described in this prospectus and the closing of the concurrent preferred stock offering.